Stride-Apollo/stride-apollo.github.io/content/post/welcome.md

 title = "Hello World"
 +++

 Welcome to our new site.
-The site is built with [Hugo](https://gohugo.io/) using the [Prologue](http://themes.gohugo.io/prologue/) theme (although heavily modified).
+The site is built with [Hugo](https://gohugo.io/) using the [Prologue](http://themes.gohugo.io/prologue/) theme (although heavily modified), hosted on [Github Pages](https://pages.github.com/).
 If we have something interesting to say during the development process, we will post it as a blog article, otherwise this site serves as reference to point to other online resources.